Skip to main content

 About Fjaðrárgljúfur

-Fjaðrárgljúfur is a dramatic river canyon in southern Iceland, approximately 2 kilometers long and up to 100 meters deep, carved by the Fjaðrá river through layers of palagonite tuff and hyaloclastite over approximately 9,000 years since the last glacial period.
-The canyon's sinuous walls, draped with lush green vegetation contrasting against the dark volcanic rock, create one of Iceland's most photographed natural landscapes.
-Located near the village of Kirkjubæjarklaustur off Route 1, the canyon gained international fame through social media and music video appearances, leading to periodic closures to manage visitor impacts on its fragile vegetation.
-The reserve protects both the geological formation and the ecosystems that cling to its vertical walls.
+Fjaðrárgljúfur is a dramatic river canyon in southern Iceland, approximately 2 kilometres long and up to 100 metres deep, carved by the Fjaðrá river through layers of palagonite tuff and hyaloclastite over approximately 9,000 years since the last glacial period.
+[1] The canyon's sinuous walls, draped with lush green vegetation contrasting against the dark volcanic rock, create one of Iceland's most photographed natural landscapes.
+Located near the village of Kirkjubæjarklaustur off Route 1, the canyon gained international fame through social media and a 2015 music video appearance, leading to periodic closures to manage visitor impacts on its fragile vegetation.
+The reserve was formally designated as a nature reserve in May 2024 under Icelandic regulation no. 555/2024, placing it among over 130 protected areas in Iceland.
+[2]

 Wildlife Ecosystems